Yuneec E-Go 2 Review

 This board did get slightly docked on overall score, as it slowed down significantly for the last 4 miles of the test, only reaching between 6-8 mph.
 This board did take an exceptionally long time to charge, taking 4 hrs, 30 minutes in our test, aligning well with the claimed charge time of 3-5 hours.

 This metric boiled down to how it felt to ride the board, in both ideal conditions and over uneven and rough pavement.
-The Yuneec once again scored in the middle of the pack with a 5 out of 10, as you can see in the graphic below.
+The Yuneec once again scored in the middle of the pack.

 This board felt good to ride, and was nice and comfortable to cruise around town on, albeit slowly.
 It also was alright at handling uneven terrain and bumpy pavement.
 It was a little less stable when it came to clearing cracks in the road, as it felt like it might be bottoming out on some of the larger ones.
 The Yuneec is stable, steady, and comfortable — we weren't drawn to it as much as some of the flashier, quicker boards, but it didn't let us down.

 Perhaps you live somewhere hilly, like San Francisco, and are considering the Yuneec as an alternative method of transport.
 We might advise against that, based on the results of this test.
-It did below average at climbing hills, scoring towards the back of the group, as you can see below.
+It did below average at climbing hills, scoring towards the back of the group.

 This board earned a 4 out of 10, and just barely met the manufacturer's claim of being able to handle a 10% grade hill.
 It made it up the hill, but definitely struggled and went exceptionally slow — enough that we would be concerned about trying this for an extended period of time, for fear of damaging the board.

 For this metric, we compared the weight of the board, how the remote felt and how responsive the board was to it, whether regenerative braking was present, and the quality of customer support that we received.
-This model was actually on the lighter side, comparable to some of our top scoring models, made clear in the chart below.
+This model was actually on the lighter side, comparable to some of our top scoring models.

 The remote felt nice and solid in our hands, and the board was decently responsive to commands, though we did notice it disconnected a few times in our range tests.
 It was easy enough to switch between modes on the remote, using the switches on the side.
 This model does have regenerative braking, and customer support was average.
 There is a contact email and a mailing address, and this model has a 6 month warranty .
 The manufacturer was helpful in answering our questions, and responded relatively promptly.

 Stopping on a dime was NOT a trait that we could assign to the Yuneec.
-This model earned a 3 out of 10, the second-lowest score of the group, as demonstrated below.
+This model earned a 3 out of 10, the second-lowest score of the group.

 The Yuneec is a solid value option, in the world of electric skateboards.
 While it does represent a significant investment for many people, it has a much lower retail price than other brands, without making too much of a performance sacrifice.